Where's Nephew? Amy:

 - Averted in Marathon, if one stands on a teleporter exit point when another goes through the teleporter, the player on the exit point will be launched at high speeds in a random direction.
 If the teleporter is in a narrow hallway and it sends the launched player into the wall next to the exit point, expect Ludicrous Gibs, because they'll probably both have rocket launchers out.

-- In fairness, the devs did consider this trope.
+In fairness, the devs did consider this trope.
 The gates and trans-orbital accelerators have a sort of traffic light system, and only the player flying on manual can run a red, so to speak.
-When time is not of the essence (i.e. any time you're not in danger of being shot to pieces), use the autopilot to go through the gate and you won't have any problems.
+When time is not of the essence (i.e. any time you're not in danger of being shot to pieces), use the autopilot to go through the gate and you won't have any problems — most of the time.

 - Averted in Dishonored: you can't blink anywhere outside of your visual range and even "blinking" itself is less like teleportation and more like "moving lightning-fast in a certain direction".
 If someone happens to step be in the way of your blink trajectory, sometimes they'll experience some very intense momentary sickness and pain.